 Old school wrestling fans may remember the 1989 Royal Rumble.
 Besides being the first pay-per-view showing of the Rumble match (with the inaugural 1988 Royal Rumble being shown on the USA Network), the then-WWF made the ’89 show even bigger with thirty men instead of just twenty like the year before.

 The 1989 Royal Rumble was won by the returning “Big” John Studd.
-Unlike modern times, the winner of the Rumble was not granted a world title shot or a chance to main event WrestleMania.
+Unlike modern times, the Rumble winner was not granted a world title shot or a chance to main event WrestleMania.
 In fact, Studd only appeared at that year’s Mania as a special guest referee in a match between Andre the Giant and Jake “The Snake” Roberts.
-Studd ended up leaving the WWF before SummerSlam and fans often look at his winning the 1989 Rumble as a failure by the WWF at the time.
+Studd ended up leaving the WWF before SummerSlam, and fans often look at his winning the 1989 Rumble as a failure by the WWF at the time.

-Hypothetically, Hulk Hogan would have likely been the first choice to win the 1989 Royal Rumble match considering he actually did get the title shot and main event slot at WrestleMania that year against WWF champ, Randy Savage.
-Heck, Savage could have fit the bill as well as not only was he the WWF Champion, he was also in the Rumble match himself.
-Both Hogan and Savage would have made memorable winners to the Rumble match, especially with how things worked out a few months later at WrestleMania V. But there was another person that was also just as big a name to WWF fans at the time and that was Bad News Brown.
+Hypothetically, Hulk Hogan would have likely been the first choice to win the 1989 Royal Rumble match, considering he actually did get the title shot and main event slot at WrestleMania that year against WWF champ Randy Savage.
+Heck, Savage could have fit the bill.
+Not only was he the WWF Champion, but he was also in the Rumble match himself.
+Both Hogan and Savage would have made memorable winners to the Rumble match, especially with how things worked out a few months later at WrestleMania V. But there was another person that was also just as big a name to WWF fans at the time, and that was Bad News Brown.